 The funding supports companies in commissioning necessary applied research or product development projects from universities or research institutions.

-The total funding volume of the call in 2018 is 15 million euros, the maximum funding per project is 2 million euros, whereas the minimum amount is 20 thousand euros.
+The maximum funding per project is 2 million euros, whereas the minimum amount is 20 thousand euros.

 Grants will be distributed through open calls for proposals organised by the Archimedes Foundation.
 The Estonian Research Council assists the process by a steering committee that evaluates applications and oversees the support measure overall.